A comparison of smooth basis constructions for isogeometric analysis

 In all examples except the complex geometry in \cref{subsec:quantitative_modalCar}, the domain decomposition from \cref{fig:domain} is used to decompose a simple domain into a domain with extraordinary vertices in the interior.
 Domains with EVs on the boundary are left out of scope, since the D-patch construction would change the outer boundaries of the domain, hence the comparison would involve a significantly different geometry.
 Since different methods have different constraints on the degree and regularity of the basis, different combinations of the degree $p$ and regularity $r$ are tested throughout the benchmark problems.
 In \cref{tab:comparison} the combinations of $p$ and $r$ and the methods that are compared for these bases are provided.
 For the biharmonic problem and the spectral analysis (\cref{subsec:quantitative_biharmonic,subsec:quantitative_eigenvalue}) Nitsche's method is used for comparison, see \cite{Weinmuller2022} for more details.
-When solving the Kirchhoff-Live shell equations, the penalty method is used for comparison, see \cite{Herrema2019} for more details.
+When solving the Kirchhoff--Love shell equations, the penalty method is used for comparison, see \cite{Herrema2019} for more details.
+In all examples, Dirichlet boundary conditions are applied at the control points and clamped boundary conditions are applied weakly as in \cite{Herrema2019}.
 All results are obtained using the Geometry + Simulation modules \cite{Juttler2014,m2020} and will be published in a separate publication.\\

 As discussed in \cref{sec:qualitative}, the D-patch and Almost-$C^1$ constructions involve a pre-smoothing of the geometry.
 In case of mesh convergence results, refinements can be performed in different ways.
 On the one hand, the original geometry can be refined and a new construction with a new geometry approximation can be performed.
 On the other hand, the geometry resulting from the construction in the first refinement level can be refined in a nested way, such that the geometry does not change after the first mesh.
 In the quantitative comparison, all refinements are performed in a nested way, unless specified otherwise.